Accounting Verse

 Single Entry Bookkeeping

 The single entry bookkeeping system does not explicitly record the two-fold effect of transactions.
-Under this method, separate books may be maintained for the company's basic accounts such as cash, receivables, and payables.
-Therefore, the accounting records are incomplete.
+Under this method, separate books are maintained for the company's basic accounts such as cash, receivables, and payables.

 For example, consider the following transactions:

-Under the single entry, the company may use a cashbook to record its cash receipts and disbursements.
-After recording the above transactions, the cashbook may look this:
+The company uses a cashbook to record its cash receipts and disbursements.
+After recording the above transactions, the cashbook will look this:

 Date Particulars Amount Balance

 We can readily determine the cash balance using this recording method.
-However, it will be difficult to determine the balances of other accounts such as revenues and expenses unless the company maintains separate books for them.
+However, it will be difficult to determine the balances of other accounts such as revenues and expenses unless the company maintains separate books for them as well.

-An important note to consider here is that a valid set of financial statements can still be provided even if the accounting system is incomplete.
-However, it will require some additional amount of work to reconstruct the accounts to conform to the double entry method.
+An important note to consider here is that a valid set of financial statements can still be prepared even if the accounting system is incomplete.
+But, it will require additional work to reconstruct the accounts to obtain complete information.

 Double Entry Bookkeeping